Hamburger Icon

 DAST Scanner Comparison

 • Technology Flags for Scan Scoping: When configuring an application for scanning in StackHawk, you can select the underlying technologies used within the application.
-This ensures that the scanner only runs tests that are relevant for your application architecture, reducing scan times and false positives.
+This ensures that the scanner only runs tests that are relevant to your application architecture, reducing scan times and false positives.

 Automating DAST in CI/CD